-Only fifty-three percent (53%) of Portland Public Schools students who entered ninth grade in 2005 went on to graduate on time.
+Only sixty-three percent (63%) of Portland Public Schools students who entered ninth grade in 2008 went on to graduate on time.

 PPS estimates that only 25% of their students who graduate from high school obtain a Bachelor of Arts degree within five (5) years.

 For the first time in history, the current generation of college-age Americans will be less educated than their parents' generation unless college completion rates improve.

 Two recent studies conclude that relevance is a critical factor in student success and in helping students transition to the next level:

 Bill & Melinda Gates Foundation -- Excerpt from the Executive Summary: